 The Torah portion ‘commentaries’ grew from questions my family asked, searched out, and may even still have.
 Sometimes they are just a repetition of the Scriptures because we knew that had meaning and purpose that we didn’t have ‘eyes to see’ at that point in time.
 Remember that the literal interpretation comes first and is most important when studying God’s Word.
 Though there may be allegories and allusions, those are secondary and may be drashed out.

 When the Scriptures were written down by Moses, he didn’t have the Scriptures we have today with the prophets, the gospels and the letters.
 We have a more complete picture of God’s eternal plan while he had just a glimpse in the moment.
 When Yeshua walked on the earth, he only had the Hebrew portion of the Scriptures –– the Torah, the Prophets and the Psalms.
-These were the Hebrews Scriptures that used to teach his disciples.
+These were the Hebrews Scriptures that he used to teach his disciples.

 The Torah portion studies are compiled in a book entitled Open My Eyes: Wonders of Torah which may be purchased through amazon.com.
 The book includes the weekly readings for the Prophets, New Testament, suggestions for discussion, and the citations for all extra-biblical commentary, definitions, and Study Helps.